MGIMM/Rare-Events/README.md

 * bug fixed in fixed-levels version
 * fluctuation analysis for fixed levels finished

-*In fact, it the choice of the sigma_1 in shaker that cause the problem!
+*In fact, it's the choice of the sigma_1 in shaker that cause the problem!
 The sigma_1 could not be large or small!*

-* fluctuation analysis for adapted levels being calculated on sagemath
+* fluctuation analysis for adapted levels finished(for q = 2.5 to avoid the influence of bias)